-As the world's largest landlocked country and one of its most sparsely populated, Kazakhstan does not always make getting around easy.
-Because of the country's vastness, an expat's experience of driving and transport in Kazakhstan will vary from place to place.
+As the world’s largest landlocked country and one of its most sparsely populated, getting around in Kazakhstan is not always easy.
+Because of the country’s vastness, your experience of driving and transport in Kazakhstan will vary from place to place.

 While there are various public transport options and well-developed roads in large cities such as Almaty and Astana (previously Nur-Sultan), the country’s rural areas are likely to have considerably less to offer in this regard.